PT-symmetry breaking phase transitions in an LMG dimer

 i.e.~there are small corrections which, to lowest order, are quadratic in $\lambda$ to the location of these phase boundaries.

 In a similar way we can find the boundary of the limit cycle close to the line $J=0$.
 The resulting expression is more complex but to lowest order in $J$ we find

-These approximate results are shown as the dashed lines in the phase diagram in Fig.~\ref{fig:phase_diagram}.
-We see that they match closely to the phase boundaries as calculated from numerical results.
+These approximate results are shown as the white dashed lines in Fig.~\ref{fig:phase_diagram}(a) and (b).
+We see that they closely match the phase boundaries calculated numerically.

-The complexity of the mean-field phase diagram can be further explored by looking at the dynamical behavior.
-In the normal state where only one solution is stable we find a single attractor for the dynamics which is reached independent of the initial conditions.
-In the two LMG phases there are a pair of attractors for the dynamics, corresponding to the two ferromagnetic states available.
-This can be seen in the insets to Fig.~\ref{fig:phase_diagram} where the different colored lines show dynamics starting from different initial states.
-We also show the limit cycle which occurs exactly at $J=0$ in the $\mathcal{PT}$ phase.
+The complexity of the mean-field phase diagram can be further explored by studying the dynamical behavior.
+In the normal state where only one solution is stable we find a single attractor for the dynamics which is reached from any set of initial conditions.
+In the two LMG phases there are a pair of attractors for the dynamics, corresponding to the two ferromagnetic states.
+This can be seen in the small panels in Fig.~\ref{fig:phase_diagram}, where the different colored lines show dynamics starting from different initial states.
+We also show the limit cycle at $J=0$ in the $\mathcal{PT}$ phase.

 The behavior is much richer in the parts of the phase diagram where there are no fixed point solutions.
 As discussed above, exactly along the line where $J=0$ the $\mathcal{PT}$ phase transition is associated with the emergence of a regular limit cycle for all values of $\lambda$.
-The transition which occurs when increasing $\lambda$ out of the LMG phase is much more complex.
+The transition which occurs when increasing $\lambda$ at larger $|J|$ is much more complex.
 Here we find, at first, that each of the fixed points is associated with its own limit cycle which grows as $\lambda$ is increased.
-At some point these cycles merge and the dynamics becomes phase space filling and chaotic.
-This is then generically true for the rest of the purple region in Fig.~\ref{fig:phase_diagram}.
-Some examples of this behavior can be seen in the insets to Fig.~\ref{fig:exact}(d).
+At some point these cycles merge and the dynamics fill phase space and are chaotic.

+We can shed further light on the richness of the dynamics in the $\mathcal{PT}$ phase by computing a dynamical phase diagram (Fig.~\ref{fig:phase_diagram}(c)--(d)).
+For each set of parameters, we numerically compute the maximum Lyapunov exponent~\cite{benettin_lyapunov_1980, geist_comparison_1990, datseris_dynamicalsystemsjl_2018, solanki_chaos_2025} and average it over symmetric initial conditions sampled from the equators of the Bloch spheres.

+This procedure reveals rich structure in the $\mathcal{PT}$ phase.
+The Lyapunov exponent vanishes near the line $J = 0$, indicating the limit cycle dynamics.
+Curiously, near the boundary between the LMG and $\mathcal{PT}$ phases, some regions classified by the fixed-point analysis as stable nevertheless show a positive averaged Lyapunov exponent.
+The dynamics reveals different behavior depending upon the initial conditions.
+Some initial conditions go to the fixed points as expected, but others display complex oscillatory dynamics that does not settle down.
+This indicates additional complexity in the structure of the basins of attraction.
+Moreover, there are other structures that warrant exploration in future work, such as \textit{islands of stability} with reduced Lyapunov exponent.
+The complexity of the dynamics in the $\mathcal{PT}$ phase speaks to the power of our approach of systematically combining models with different kinds of phase transition, pointing the way towards a more general framework.

 \paragraph{Comparison to exact results}